Danish Realm: Naming

-The Danish term rigsfællesskabet, translated as "The unity of the Realm", the "commonwealth of the Realm", or the "Danish Commonwealth" refers to the constitutional status of the relationship between Denmark, the Faroe Islands, and Greenland.
+The Danish term rigsfællesskabet, translated as "The unity of the Realm", the "commonwealth of the Realm", the "Danish Commonwealth" or the "United Kingdom of Denmark", refers to the constitutional status of the relationship between Denmark, the Faroe Islands, and Greenland.

 The name was used by Danish and Greenlandic authorities in the negotiations for home rule introduced in 1979, and has become popular since the beginning of the 1990s.
 The acts establishing the 1948 Faroese home rule and the 1979 Greenlandic home rule use the term rigsenheden instead.
 Jurist Frederik Harhoff argued in 1993 that rigsenheden should be replaced with rigsfællesskabet, as the former implies a common identity, while the latter implied a community of different identities.
 The use of the expression Rigsfællesskabet though can be traced back to at least 1908.

 Population and area

-Denmark's population is by far the largest of the three; 5.8 million people live in Denmark, and about 52,000 and 56,000 in the Faroe Island and Greenland, respectively.
+Denmark's population is by far the largest of the three; 5.8 million people live in Denmark, and about 52,000 and 56,000 in the Faroe Islands and Greenland, respectively.
 In comparison, there are ten cities in Denmark with a population above 50,000 people.
-Denmark is populated by the Danes, the Faroe Island by the Faroese, and Greenland by the Greenlandic Inuit.
+Denmark is populated by the Danes, the Faroe Islands by the Faroese, and Greenland by the Greenlandic Inuit.
 In both the Faroe Islands and Greenland, Danes make up 7.6% of the population, as of 2018.
 As of 2020, there are about 11,000 Faeroese-born and 17,000 Greenlandic-born people living in Denmark.

 With respect to area, Greenland is by far the largest, and makes up 98% of the realm.
-The entire kingdom has an area of 2.2 e6km2, and is according to The World Factbook the twelfth largest country in the world, the same rank held by Greenland alone.
+The entire kingdom has an area of 2.2 e6km2, and is according to The World Factbook the twelfth-largest country in the world, the same rank held by Greenland alone.
 Denmark alone has an area of about 43,000 km2, and is no. 133 on that list.
-Denmark is situated in Northern Europe and is flat and arable, the Faroe Islands in the Northern Atlantic and are rugged with cliffs along the coast, while Greenland is in the North Atlantic and Arctic, and is 79% covered in ice.
+Denmark is situated in Northern Europe and is flat and arable; the Faroe Islands are in the Northern Atlantic and are rugged, with cliffs along the coast; while Greenland is in the North Atlantic and the Arctic, and is 79% covered in ice.
 Greenland is the most sparsely populated territory in the world, according to the World Bank.

 The Kingdom has submitted five claims to the United Nations that its exclusive economic zone extends beyond the usual 200 nautical miles limit: one north and one south of the Faroe Islands, and three around Greenland.
 One Greenlandic claim includes the North Pole and the Lomonosov Ridge, and extend all the way to the Russian exclusive economic zone.
-Claims overlapping with other nation's claims has to be resolved through negotiation; in 2019, Iceland, Norway and the Kingdom of Denmark settled their claims to the area north of the Faroe Islands.
+Claims overlapping with other nations' claims have to be resolved through negotiation; in 2019, Iceland, Norway and the Kingdom of Denmark settled their claims to the area north of the Faroe Islands.

 The Kingdom was in a dispute with Canada on who has sovereignty over Hans Island between 1978 and 2022.
-The two governments eventually settled on a border running approximately halfway through the island.
+The two governments eventually settled on a border running approximately halfway through the island, establishing a land border between the two states.